Bey0ndH0riz0ns/TWD/README.md

 As we can see in this 2017 dataset, there are many interesting variables, but there is no reason to assume all of them are useful, so only the most relevant questions should be selected.

-Here is an example of the third problem:
+Here is an example of the third problem with 2011 dataset shown in the first picture and 2022 dataset shown in the second picture:

 ![image 3](https://github.com/Bey0ndH0riz0ns/TWD/blob/main/Images/Example_Problem_3_1.PNG)